awproksel/leadership-readme/readme.md

 - if you're having a problem and you don't know how to attack it
 - if you want to discuss something and need someone to listen

+Our initial conversation *will* be a bit different.
+Here are a few of the questions I typically ask during that session (h/t to [Lara Hogan](https://larahogan.me/))

+- What makes you grumpy?
+- How will I know when you're grumpy?
+- How can I help you when you're grumpy?

+- How do you prefer feedback? (in scheduled 1o1, as-it-happens, via text, phone, smoke signal?)
+- How do you prefer to recieve recognition (publicly or privately)

+- How do we make 1o1s value to you?

+- Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
+How are these four going for you?
+Is there one you need more or less of?

+- What's your favorite way to treat yourself?

 ### My Role

-My role is to be accountable for the divvyDOSE engineering team's decisions, progress and general success.
+My role is to be accountable for the decisions, progress and general success.
 I am **not** here to make all the decisions nor should I or should you let me.

 Everyday I work to guide, advise and facilitate the growth of our team and our impact on the products we build and support.